jbaumann/attiny_daemon/README.md

 - configurable compensation for intrinsic measurement offsets and integral non-linearity
 - minimal energy consumption

+Incidentally, everything on this list is already implemented...

 ### The Implementation
-We base our design on the Geekworm UPS HAt which we modify based on the idea of Brousant (see Wiki for details).
+We base our design on the Geekworm UPS HAT which we modify based on the idea of Brousant (see Wiki for details).

 On top of this we use an ATTiny with a minimum of additional components to implement one part of the functionality on our wishlist.
 A PCB designed for a minimal footprint while using only through-hole components can easily be connected to four pins of the Raspberry (SDA, SCL, 3.3V, GND) using a 2x2 Dupont connector.